top of page

 Because the testing needs to be performed almost immediately the water sample can not be taken on Fridays due to lab closures on weekends.

 If your drinking water does not come from a public water system, or you get your drinking water from a household well, you alone are responsible for assuring that it is safe.
-For this reason, routine testing for a few of the most common contaminants is highly recommended.
+For this reason, annual testing for a few of the most common contaminants is highly recommended.
 Even if you currently have a safe, pure water supply, regular testing can be valuable because it establishes a record of water quality.
 This record is helpful in solving any future problems and in obtaining compensation if someone damages your water supply.

 Should I have my water tested?